dart-lang/site-www/src/_guides/language/sound-problems.md

 <hr>

-{% comment %}
-NOTE TO Kathy: I think that we should consider renaming this section.
-How about
 <a id ="assigning-mismatched-types"></a>
 ### Unexpected collection element type

-If we do make this change, then an anchor below will need to be updated too.
-{% endcomment %}
-### Assigning mismatched types

 <?code-excerpt "strong/analyzer-2-results.txt" retain="/'double' can't be assigned to a variable of type 'int'.*common_problems/" replace="/'\S+'/'...'/g"?>
 ```nocode